The Psychological Culture in Christianity

 We only triumph when we help ourselves, not when we grovel to an imaginary sky buddy.

 Children and the Burden of Shame

-On the other hand, good parents know that poor behavior is usually linked to needs, not to a flawed nature, and is to be expected as part of a child’s natural development.
-They focus on addressing the child’s needs rather than wounding his ego.
+On the other hand, good parents know that poor behavior is usually a consequence of unmet needs, not a flawed nature, and is to be expected as part of a child’s natural development.
+They focus on addressing the child’s needs rather than wounding his or her ego.

-People are told that if they believe in Jesus they’ll be happy.
-If they’re unhappy, it’s often implied they don’t have enough faith, so they need to work on their relationship with Jesus.
-As a consequence, many believers hesitate to admit their problems.
-They’re so worried that others will know Jesus is ignoring them they fail to get real help.
+People are told that if they believe in Jesus they will be happy.
+If they are unhappy, it is often implied they do not have enough faith, so they need to work on their relationship with Jesus.
+As a consequence, many believers fail to admit their problems.
+They are so worried that other Christians will think Jesus is ignoring them, they do not get real help, so they just pretend everything is ok.
 Their life becomes a charade.

-Christianity cultivates a culture of pretense, which is the antithesis of authenticity.
-To have a great life we need to be honest with each other, admit problems we have, express our emotions, and seek solutions, not from an imaginary friend, but from our fellow humans.
+Christianity cultivates a culture of pretence, which is the antithesis of authenticity.
+To have a great life we need to be honest with each other, admit problems we have, express our emotions, and seek solutions, not from an imaginary celestial friend, but from our fellow man.